bml-research/data_analysis_bml/install/data_01_install.md

 ### MS Excel

-The web version of Excel obviously works but lags a lot of essential features.
+The web version of Excel obviously works but lacks a lot of essential features.
 See: https://www.microsoft.com/nl-be/microsoft-365/free-office-online-for-the-web

 ### R and RStudio